itsjaboyd/cifar100-project/README.md

 so avoid modifying any files within this directory.

 ### Project Structure
+There were three planned files for each network type originally in the project proposal.
+After thinking and designing out the project, a different route was taken in structure to include multiple different files for each network type that included network designs, driver code, and unit testing.
 The project is structured around each different type of neural network.
-The convolutional, artificial, and random forest networks each have their own directory for source code:
-`cnn/`, `ann/`, and `raf/` respectively.
+The convolutional, artificial, and random forest networks each have their own directory for source code: `cnn/`, `ann/`, and `raf/` respectively.

 As mentioned before, TensorFlow's dataset source files reside in `cifar-100-python/`.
 Each fully trained network resides in the `nets/` directory, where the project takes each network for testing and statistical analysis.
 The file `cifar.py` is the overarching driver for which the project is executed.
 Of course this file `README.md` is for documentation and project details, and the project includes  a `.gitignore` for version control purposes.

+## Running the Project
+There exists an executive driver file `cifar.py` in the top level directory that ties together all implementations from each subdirectory.
+There are multiple options to run the project, and each method is explained below in detail, however the option intended for grading purposes and viewing purposes is simply loading and testing the already supplied trained networks.

+1. **Loading and testing trained networks**

+This method serves as the primary function of viewing this project.

+2. **Miniature scale network creation and training**

 ## Artificial Neural Networks